 Truliant Can Help!

 The bottom line is that your gross monthly income is a key factor in determining how much a dealer or financial institution will lend you.
 A lower income with a little debt may be more compelling to a lender than a millionaire who has a 75% debt-to-income ratio.
 Staying in a reasonable price range helps, too, and that range can vary from person to person.
 If you need help, or would like to work through what's best for you before you test drive your first car, stop by or call Truliant today.
-We offer low rates, flexible terms and the guidance to help you get in the vehicle that’s right for you!
+We offer low rates, and flexible terms on credit union auto financing.
+We provide the guidance that can help you get in the vehicle that’s right for you!